jldodds/ncc-smt-cryptol/post.md

 DecodePacketNumber : [64] -> [64] -> [64] -> [64]
 ```

 3 64 bit sequences in, and 1 out.
 Perfect.
+Cryptol's type system enforces that ```DecodePacketNumber``` must only take sequences that are 64 bits long.
+Otherwise the type system will complain.

-Cryptol uses ```where``` which is a little upside-down.
+Cryptol uses ```where``` which might seem a little upside-down.
 Here we're saying that there's
 some value called result, that we define after the ```where``` keyword.

 ```